 TIME.
 Absolutely!!
 Once the Building Permits are ready, and the project can begin actual onsite work, the time savings can be quite substantial.
 We have done subdivsions where the on-site production schedule, from start to finish, on finished lots, was 9 weeks, to move-in.
 And we made it!!

 The more custom the home is, and the more onsite subcontractors needed, for custom finishes, etc, the longer the time line.
-That being said, we have completed custom units in 10-12 weeks, instead of 10-12 months.
+That being said, it is possible to complete homes in 10-12 weeks, instead of 10-12 months.
 This is a 75% savings in time.

 MONEY.
 After construction of over a hundred factory built homes, we have seen a typical savings to our clients of 10% to 20% on their project budgets, versus site bult construction.
 These savings are achieved primarily through: